Full Steam Coffee Shop Logo

 We created these three options.

 The first option was developed to include the form of a train station with an iconic large clock mounted on the wall.
 The clock took the shape of a coffee mug.
-This gave a nod to the impact that time has on a commuter’s schedule, while paying homage to the local railway.
+This gave a nod to the impact that time has on a commuter’s schedule while paying homage to the local railway.

 A second concept created also tied in the train idea.
 This logo utilized the front of a coffee mug to create a custom train icon.
-The icon was then paired with a modern font set that complemented the logo we’d created for the sister restaurant.
+The icon was then paired with a modern font set that complimented the logo we’d created for the sister restaurant.

 The final concept intertwined both train and coffee once again.
 This custom-designed icon was created from the shape of a french press, artfully developed into the outline of the front of a train.
 This option provided another modern take on twisting the train and coffee concept into one cohesive mark.